swaywm/wlroots/README.md

     meson build
     ninja -C build

-On FreeBSD, you need to pass an extra flag to prevent a linking error:
-`meson build -D b_lundef=false`.
+If you use Meson older than 0.48.0 on FreeBSD, you need to pass an extra flag to prevent a linking error: `meson build -D b_lundef=false`.

 Install like so: